Embracing A Culture of Continuous Innovation: Driving Growth In The Workplace

 Focus on Mental Health

 Acknowledging the impact of mental health on overall well-being and productivity, organisations are investing in mental health initiatives.
 Providing access to counselling services, promoting stress management techniques, and fostering a supportive, stigma-free environment are becoming standard practices.
-Employees who feel psychologically safe and supported are more likely to engage in creative thinking and contribute innovative ideas.
+Employees who feel psychologically safe and supported are likelier to engage in creative thinking and contribute innovative ideas.

 Emphasis on Sustainability